Waiting for Bus 6

 Blake

-But, it doesn't continue.
-Chomsky has knowledge of the joke speaker, outside the joke.
+But, you're missing the whole Inception possibility.
+Look, Chomsky has knowledge of the joke speaker, outside the joke, right?

 Alex

 Yes.
-Again, that is the point of the joke.
+Again, that's the point of the joke.

 Blake